dezzak/lmld-constitution/constitution.md

 ### 5. Officers and Executive Committee
   5.1.
 The Officers of the Local Party shall be the Chair, [Vice-Chair,] Secretary, Data Officer, Membership Development Officer and Treasurer.
 Their duties shall include:
-    (a) The Chair - to chair all General and Executive Committee Meetings [;in the event of a tied vote the Chair shall have an additional casting vote]; to be jointly responsible with the Treasurer for the Local Party’s compliance with the Political Parties, Elections and Referendums Act 2000;
+    (a) The Chair -
+      (i) to chair all General and Executive Committee Meetings;
+      [(ii) in the event of a tied vote the Chair shall have an additional casting vote;] (iii) to be jointly responsible with the Treasurer for the Local Party's compliance with the Political Parties, Elections and Referendums Act 2000;
     (b) The Vice-Chair - to chair General and Executive Committee Meetings if the Chair is unable to do so;
+    (c) The Secretary -
+      (i) to handle the Local Party's correspondence;
+      (ii) to maintain minutes of meetings;
+    (d) The Treasurer -
-    (c) The Secretary - to handle the Local Party’s correspondence; to maintain minutes of meetings;
+      (i) to handle the Local Party's financial business and present financial reports to General Meetings;
-    (d) The Treasurer - to handle the Local Party’s financial business and present financial reports to General Meetings; to be jointly responsible with the Chair for the Local Party’s compliance with the Political Parties, Elections and Referendums Act 2000;
+      (ii) to be jointly responsible with the Chair for the Local Party's compliance with the Political Parties, Elections and Referendums Act 2000;
     (e) The Data Officer - to:
       (i) receive all notices of application for membership and refer them to the Executive Committee for acceptance;
       (ii) maintain a membership register and provide Branch and Local Party Officers with lists of members as necessary under this Constitution;
       (iii) hold and maintain the EARS/campaigning data of the local party; and (iv) ensure compliance with data protection legislation.
     (f)	The Membership Development Officer - to:
       (i) organise and run membership recruitment and renewal campaigns (ii) ensure that the Local Party has a wide a range of social and political activities to facilitate member retention The Secretary shall not later than 2nd January and within seven days after any subsequent change notify the names and addresses of all Officers to the Regional Party and to the Chief Executive of the Federal Party
   5.2.
 There may be an Honorary President to be elected by the Annual General Meeting.
   5.3.
 The general and financial business of the Local Party shall be controlled and carried on by the Executive Committee, subject to the decisions of General Meetings and in compliance with the Political Parties, Elections and Referendums Act 2000.
 The Executive Committee shall consist of:
     (a) The Officers;
     [(b)(...)
 Ordinary Members to be elected annually in the same manner as the Officers;] [(c) Representatives from each Branch within the Constituency, on a scale of (...) per Ward contained within the Branch, and (...) representatives of members in parts of the Constituency without Branches;]
-    (d) The Party’s Member of Parliament for the Constituency, and the prospective Parliamentary Candidate;
+    (d) The Party's Member of Parliament for the Constituency, and the prospective Parliamentary Candidate;
-    (e) (...) representatives of the Party’s members from the (...)
+    (e) (...) representatives of the Party's members from the (...)
 County Council representing electoral divisions within the Constituency, elected by and from such members;
-    (f) (...) representatives of the Party’s members from the (...)
+    (f) (...) representatives of the Party's members from the (...)
 [District]/[Borough] /[Unitary] Council(s) representing wards within the Constituency, elected by and from such members;
-    (g) (...) representatives elected by and from each local Branch of the Party’s Youth and Student Organisation;
+    (g) (...) representatives elected by and from each local Branch of the Party's Youth and Student Organisation;
-    [(h) The Local Party’s Agent or Organiser.]
+    [(h) The Local Party's Agent or Organiser.]
   5.4.
 The Executive Committee may co-opt up to (...) additional members, for a term expiring not later than the next following AGM.
 The power of co-option shall be used, inter alia, to ensure if possible that no more than two-thirds of the Executive Committee (other than under Sections 5.3 (d) - (h)), are of the same sex, and that there is fair representation of under-represented communities in the locality, taking into account race, religion, age, disability, gender or sexual orientation and that this would create a composition of the Executive that reflects the community the local Party serves.
   5.5.
 [The Honorary President is entitled to attend all meetings of the Executive Committee.]
 Meetings of the Executive Committee shall be open to members of the Local Party as space permits.
   5.6.
 The Executive Committee may fill any vacancy occurring among the Officers or the Ordinary Members.
 Any vacancy in the Chair shall be filled from amongst the existing Executive Committee members.
 The Secretary shall within seven days notify any change of Officers to the Regional Party and to the Chief Executive of the Federal Party.